arthrocod/arthrocod/README.md

 - 👋 Hi, I’m @arthrocod, I'm a wanderer
 - 👀 I’m interested in integrating emotions and sense to technologies, conforming to authoritative standards and norms
-- 🌱 I’m currently learning how to create tentacles th
+- 🌱 I’m always learning to develop tentacles that bring governance growth across technology and business
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me @arthrocod wherever..